Overview & Vibe

 Best Eating & Drinking

-- Venetian Well: Elegant, in a courtyard restaurant in the old town.
-The best upscale option in Kerkyra Town.
+- Venetian Well — Elegant courtyard restaurant in the old town.
+The best upscale option on the island.
+Creative Greek cuisine, wonderful wine list.
 Book ahead.

 - Coffee at the Liston: Expensive, worth it once.
-The most civilized public space in the Ionian Islands.
+The most civilized public space in the Ionian Islands — Venetian-era arcades, the cricket pitch opposite, and afternoon light filtering through.

 Local Specialties